- ECE Graduate Handbook

 - Completed and signed Student Certification for Business Related Travel form

 Within one week of returning from your trip, you must email Christina all of your backup documentation to claim expenses.
 You will be reimbursed only AFTER your trip has taken place.
-The maximum reimbursement of $500.00 can be spread over more than one trip.
+The Travel Fund will allow a one-time only reimbursement of up to a maximum of $500.